fry69/files-to-prompt-ts/README.md

 The tool supports processing both individual files and entire directories, and provides options to include or exclude hidden files, ignore `.gitignore` rules, and specify custom patterns to ignore.

-+This is a TypeScript port of the original `files-to-prompt` tool written in Python by Simon Willison, which is available at [https://github.com/simonw/files-to-prompt](https://github.com/simonw/files-to-prompt).
+This is a TypeScript port of the original `files-to-prompt` tool written in Python by Simon Willison, which is available at [https://github.com/simonw/files-to-prompt](https://github.com/simonw/files-to-prompt).

 ## Installation